 What Are Electrical Burns?

 Electrical burns are burns sustained when a person comes into contact with an open current of electricity.
-The electrical current runs through the body, damaging internal tissues, muscles, organs (such as the heart and kidneys), and/or the nervous system, often without doing any major harm to the epidermis (the outermost layer of skin).
+The electrical current runs through the body, damaging internal tissues, muscles, organs (such as the heart and kidneys), or the nervous system, often without doing any major harm to the epidermis (the outermost layer of skin).
 In some cases, electrical burns can render a person unconscious.

 There are 6 main classes of electrical burns:

-• High-voltage burns: Any severe electrical burn sustained as a result of coming into contact with a high voltage of electricity—this supply will run through the body and cause substantial internal damage.
+- High-voltage burns: A severe electrical burn after coming into contact with a high voltage of electricity that will run through the body and cause substantial internal damage.

-• Flash burns: These burns are related to arc burns, as they occur when an electrical arc passes over the skin, causing great damage to the epidermis.
+- Flash burns: These burns are related to arc burns, as they occur when an electrical arc passes over the skin, causing great damage to the epidermis.
 Fortunately, they do not cause too much internal damage.
 That being said, these are severe burns that cover large parts of the body.

-• Oral burns: These are simply electrical burns that occur in the mouth, such as from sucking or chewing on electrical cords and/or wires.
+- Oral burns: These are simply electrical burns that occur in the mouth, such as from sucking or chewing on electrical cords and/or wires.

 Common Causes Of Electrical Burns